USA Coalition versus Russia-China Coalition

 ‘Crucial Country Indicators’

 The ‘Crucial Country Indicators’ give background about the important factors of each country, which allows comparing them between countries and between coalitions.
-Keep in mind, that exist countless important indicators at the country level, yet this analysis includes five prominent indicators that impact the global political power of a country, as follows:
+The Table below presented the database of the ‘Crucial Country Indicators’.
+Keep in mind that there are countless important indicators at the country level, yet this analysis includes only five prominent indicators that impact the global political power of a country, as follows:

 • Population.
 The population size of a country impacts the Market Size of International Trade (Exports and Imports) and even FDI, but it also impacts the military capabilities of a country in terms of the army size, which could be critical in long wars.

 • Area Size.
 The area size of a country can be considered a strategic asset of a country, especially in relation to natural resources and surviving in long wars.
 Countries with a big area size have more likelihood to survive long wars and even to resist an invasion attempt compared to countries with a small area size.
-This particularly applies in 21st-century wars that include warfare of missiles and drones.
+This particularly applies to wars in the 21st century, which include warfare of missiles and drones.
 Nuclear warfare should be out of the 'War Games', yet countries with a big area size have the chance even to survive a limited nuclear war.

 • Gas Reserves.
-Countries with significant proved reserves of Natural Gas have tremendous global political power because natural gas became a relatively rare natural resource that only a small group of countries have it.
+Countries with significant proved reserves of Natural Gas have tremendous global political power because natural gas becomes a relatively rare natural resource that only a small group of countries have.

 • Oil Reserves.
-Oli reserves consider less rare compared to reserves of natural gas, yet countries with significant proved reserves of oil have significant global political power, still, it is also because of OPEC that keeps the political power of the oil countries by controlling the production, prices and exports.
+Oil reserves are considered less rare compared to reserves of natural gas, yet countries with significant proved reserves of oil have significant global political power, still, it is also because of OPEC that keeps the political power of the oil countries by controlling the production, prices and exports.

-Summary Table of Crucial Country Indicators - Sorted by Coalition
+Table 2.
+Crucial Country Indicators, Sorted by Coalition

-Table of Geopolitical Position Indicators and Crucial Country Indicators - All Countries - Sorted by a-b
+Table 3.
+Geopolitical Position Indicators and Crucial Country Indicators: All Countries, Sorted by a-b

 Note: NATO does not cover Colonies and Dependent Territories

-Table Alliances of USA Coalition - Sorted by a-b
+Table of Alliances of USA Coalition, Sorted by a-b

 Note: NATO does not cover Colonies and Dependent Territories

-Table NOT VOTED in UN Votes - Russia-China Coalition - Sorted by Number of Not Voted
+Table of NOT VOTED in UN Votes: Russia-China Coalition, Sorted by Number of Not Voted

-Table Alliances of Russia-China Coalition - Sorted by a-b
+Table of Alliances of Russia-China Coalition, Sorted by a-b

 Dr. Ziva Rozen-Bakher